 I’m glad I didn’t let the warnings stop me.
 Baalbek in particular was truly special and I’m so glad I got to see it.

 If you’re looking for recommendations of what to see and do, Baalbek is far and away the top of the list.
 If you want to take your time, you’ll probably need to hire a private tour or, to save money, sign up for a group tour, as I did.
-This link shows a wide variety of private and group tours, mostly leaving from Beirut.

 I’d appreciate it if you would share this article far and wide.
 The images below are formatted for pinterest.